rafaltrojniak/population.io-api/README.md

 * Install Vagrant: https://www.vagrantup.com/.
 * Run `vagrant up` in the `/vagrant` subdirectory of the project.
 * View the API docs of your app at `http://localhost:9999/api/docs/`.

-## Running in production

-When running on production, you should set the environment variable `POPULATIONIO_DEBUG` to `false`.
-This deactivates the display of internal exceptions and also disables caching of the extrapolation tables in memory, which does not scale in production.